Note: This tour is open just for 12 Guests

 All you have to do is to buy your flight to Bucharest, bring your camera and luggage.
 Once you reach the destination we will take care of everything else until the time of departure.

 2020 Garana Jazz Festival dates are not announced yet.
-Please find below last years schedule, we will update it as soon as the next Festival dates will be announced.
+Usually it is on the second weekend of July.
+Please find below the provisional schedule, we may update it if the Festival will move its dates.

 Otopeni International Airport – Bucharest